 Bruce lee helped to popularise martial arts through Jeet Kune Do and it was through him that the secretive world was opened to outsiders to explore.
 To this day Bruce is regarded by many as the Godfather of Martial Arts, to a western audience.
 His legacy has lived on and his impact on the world can’t be underestimated.

-So let us analyse each of these non-telegraphic movements individally, under the tutelege of the man, The Dragon.
-See each one’s standalone perfection and how it fitted into an overall plan of attck and defense.
+So let us analyse each of these non-telegraphic movements individually, under the tutelege of the man, The Dragon.
+See each one’s standalone perfection and how it fitted into an overall plan of attack and defence.